 The course is an in-depth and in-person class that will teach you everything needed to create a living rain garden at your home or place of work.
 The class will lead you through all phases, from locating and designing to planting and maintaining a beautiful and functional rain garden.
 Students who attend all five classes and build their own rain garden or adopt a public rain garden will gain their certification.
 Become an expert and share your knowledge with your community.

 Week 2: Moving Dirt to Move Water & Site Selection Principles

 Week 3: How To: Measuring, Planning, Digging, Sculpting

 Week 4: Plant Designs: Rain Garden Plant Palette

 Week 5: Present Your Plan

 Instructors will continue to be available as a resource to students as they beginning digging and planting their rain gardens after the course has ended.
-An optional field trip will be offered during that time to check out established rain gardens throughout the community.
-As part of our Master *Rain* Gardener community, students will have access to plant sales, exchanges, and other continuing education opportunities.
-Students who attend all five classes and plant a rain garden in the next year will receive their Master Rain Gardener certification and a sign for their garden.
+Optional field trips will be offered throughout the growing season so that participants and residents can check out established rain gardens in the community.
+As part of our Master *Rain* Gardener community, students will have access to plant sales, volunteer opportunities, and other continuing education.
+Students who attend all five classes and plant a rain garden will receive their Master Rain Gardener certification and a sign for their garden.

-The class will be held at the Kalamazoo Valley Community College’s new Food Innovation Center located at 224 E. Crosstown Parkway at the corner of John Street just south of downtown Kalamazoo (get directions).
+The spring and fall Kalamazoo classes will be held at the Kalamazoo Valley Community College Food Innovation Center located at 224 E. Crosstown Parkway at the corner of John Street just south of downtown Kalamazoo (get directions).

 Anna Kornoelje, Ecological Services Director at Kalamazoo Nature Center